Madelon Hooykaas: Biography

 In 1970 she left for Japan to interview a number of photographers and with the aim of experiencing life in a Zen cloister.
 She was the first European woman to get permission to stay in a traditional monastery to take photographs.
 In 1971 her photo book Zazen, was published, for which she and the Dutch poet Bert Schierbeek compiled the texts.
 The publication of this book greatly enhanced her reputation and English and German editions followed.
 Five years later another book appeared, Death Shadow, for which Hooykaas made the photos and Schierbeek wrote the poem.

 In 1972 Hooykaas held solo exhibitions of her Polaroid experiments in Il Diaframma in Milan, and The Photographer’s Gallery in London.
 Her work plays with space and time.
 Photo works by Hooykaas form part of the permanent collection of the Stedelijk Museum Amsterdam, the Museum of Modern Art (MoMA) in New York, the Centre Georges Pompidou/Musée National d’Art Moderne in Paris, the Bibliothèque Nationale de France (Paris) and the University of Leiden.

-In 1972 Hooykaas started an intensive collaboration in the field of film with the British photographer and filmmaker Elsa Stansfield in London and Amsterdam.
+In 1972 Hooykaas started an intensive collaboration in the field of film with the Scottish photographer and filmmaker Elsa Stansfield in London and Amsterdam.
 Their first movie, ‘Een van die dagen’ (One of Those Days) was broadcast by Dutch public TV in 1973.
 It was also shown at festivals in London, Toronto and New York.
 After that followed ‘Overbruggen’ (About Bridges) (1975), which was shown in several festivals including Cork, Rotterdam, and Grenoble.

 Under the name Stansfield/Hooykaas they made their first video installations from 1975 onwards including ‘What’s It to You?’
 (1975), Journeys (1976), Just Like That (1977) and ‘Split Seconds’ (1979).

 Their work deals with the relation between nature and spirituality and explores scientific principles and natural forces such as radio waves and magnetic fields.
 Hooykaas and Stansfield make use of contemporary technology such as film, audio and video in combination with organic materials such as sand, glass and copper.
-In their work they show that everything that exists is animated by movement and change.